 Jake also has worked on major energy projects and transactions, including the acquisition and capacity rights in, and the development of, the Cove Point MD LNG regasification terminal; the purchase and sale of derivatives and futures trading books; and transactions involving renewable energy companies.

 Jake's experience includes notable energy litigation in the federal courts.
 He represented the entire farmer cooperatives community in the multibillion-dollar Stripper Well Refund Proceedings and was lead counsel in NYMEX v.
 New Jersey DEP, the Exchange's successful challenge to New Jersey's decision in 1995 to abandon the oxygenated fuels program.
 Jake now represents clients in multi-district litigation proceedings involving alleged methyl tertiary butyl ether (MTBE) contamination in various states.

-Jake advises energy companies in their implementation of the Dodd-Frank Act requirements, including customizing trading compliance programs, manuals and other compliance activities.
-A member of the firm's Energy and Commodities Derivatives team, he leads compliance engagements by some of the largest energy companies, including integrated concerns, producers, midstream businesses and others.
+Jake advises energy companies on their implementation of Dodd-Frank Act requirements, including customizing trading compliance programs.
+A member of the firm's Energy and Commodities Derivatives team, he has led compliance engagements by a number of U.S. energy companies, including integrated concerns, producers, midstream businesses and others.

-Sutherland conducts internal investigation into shale gas trading losses for asset management company.
+Conducted an internal investigation into shale gas trading losses for an asset management company.

 Sutherland represents corporate officer in FERC investigation.